mo-pr/SaferFire-2.0/ProjectProposal.md

 - **Rescue sheets**
 - **Expanding from Upper Austria to Austria**
   - Currently we are only using the Fire Department API for Upper Austria.
 In the future it should be possible to have access to       all of the departments in Austria.
+- **appointment calendar and news display**
+  - Possibility to view and enter dates and news of his fire brigade

 ## Chances and Risks